amcginlay/gcp-cleanup/README.md

   - Service Accounts - delete any accounts the install __explicitly__ created

 - Disable APIs (optional)
-  - APIs and Services -> Deshboard - hide used APIs then disable all that remain
+  - APIs and Services -> Dashboard - hide used APIs then disable all that remain